Emery Kaison at 2024 VIC Figure Skating Championships

 Personal Life

 Emery sees his skating community as his true family.
 Outside the rink, he enjoys music, photography, dance, cooking, and travel.
-He’s currently studying Marketing & Communication and plans to pursue a bachelor’s degree.
+He’s currently studying Business and plans to pursue a bachelor’s degree.

 Sponsorship & Support

 Emery welcomes donations and sponsorships to help cover training, equipment, and competition costs.
-Supporters can contribute through the Australian Sports Foundation or by visiting his contact page.
+Supporters can contribute through the Australian Sports Foundation.